silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/08_upgrading.md

 ## GraphQL schemas require a build step

-The most critical change you'll experience moving from 3.x to 4.x is one that affects the developer experience.
+The most critical change moving from 3.x to 4.x affects the developer experience.
 The key to improving performance in GraphQL requests was eliminating the overhead of generating the schema at runtime.
 This didn't scale.
-As the GraphQL schema grew, API responses became more latent.
+As the GraphQL schema grew, API response latency increase.

 To eliminate this overhead, the GraphQL API relies on **generated code** for the schema.
 You need to run a task to build it.